VICEMedia/vice-ga-chrome-extension/README.md

 These generic labels can be updated to reflect the actual GA mappings.

-1. Go to the file `public/gaConfg.json` and copy the JSON object
-2. Then right click on the Chrome Extension and select the Options setting
 ![Screenshot 5](./assets/readme-screenshot-5.png)

+1. Then right click on the Chrome Extension and select the Options setting
-3. Update the following JSON to meet your Google Analytics Custom Groups, Custom Dimensions, and Custom Metrics.
+2. Update the following JSON to meet your Google Analytics Custom Groups, Custom Dimensions, and Custom Metrics.

 ```
 {
   "UA-XXXXXX-YY":{
     "contentGroups" :{
       "cg1":"Article UID",
       "cg2":"Topics"
     },
     "customDimensions" :{
       "cd1":"Article UID",
       "cd2":"Topics"
     },
     "customMetrics" :{
       "cm1":"Video Plays - Manual",
       "cm2":"Video Plays - AutoPlay"
     }
   }
 }
 ```
+Sample file can be located `public/gaConfigSample.json`

-4. Paste the JSON object into the text box and hit save.
+3. Paste the JSON object into the text box and hit save.